 The intense feelings that accompany disclosure can help motivate someone to commit to their own healing and to repairing the relationship.
 However, partners often face a much longer and more challenging recovery process.
 One reason is that meaningful inner change usually unfolds slowly.

-I believe this is because the person needs time to make genuine amends and adopt new behaviors.
-It is also because the partner can tell whether and to what extent basic inner changes are taking place.
-And in the long run, this is essential to the credibility of the addict’s expressions of empathy and remorse.
+This is because the person needs time to make genuine amends and consistently practice new behaviors.
+It’s also because their partner can often discern whether the changes are superficial or genuinely internal.
+In the long run, that’s essential for their expressions of empathy and remorse to feel credible.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.